feiji110/flask-tutorial/README.md

+Flaskr have two blueprints,one for authentication functions and one for the blog posts functions.
+The code for each blueprint will go in a separate module.

 ## Deploy to Production
 assumes you have a sever that you want to deploy your application to.
 ### Build a distribution(发行) file.